TheMofaDe/DotNetHelper.Serialization.Csv/README.md

  var csvSerializer = new DataSourceCsv();
  ```

-Now you have access to all the Apis you will ever need for a json serializer  check them out
+the class DataSourceCSV have access to the following apis
 ```csharp

         //Serialize an object to the provided stream